-In this article, I am going to talk about every component of a tennis racket with details so next time you pick up a racket, you will have the knowledge of its every component.
+In this article, I am going to talk about every component of a tennis racket in detail so that next time you pick up a racket, you will have the knowledge of its every component.

-Before starting details, let me mention the names of fragments of a racket first.
-Generally, the parts of a racket include butt, butt cap, handle, grip, grip tape, collar, bevels, shaft, throat, head, rim/frame, beam, grommets, grommet strip, bumper guard, strings (main and cross), sweetspot, and dampeners.
+Before starting with details, let me mention the names of fragments of a racket first.
+Generally, the parts of a racket include butt, butt cap, handle, grip, grip tape, collar, bevels, shaft, throat, head, rim/frame, beam, grommets, grommet strip, bumper guard, strings (main and cross), sweet spot, and dampeners.

 Parts of a Tennis Racket | Racquet Anatomy